WaylonWalker/waylonwalker.com/pages/blog/tmux-nav-2021.md

 7. `M-g` start work in another project using a fuzzy matcher
 8. `M-t` over to my todo list
 9. `M-b` back to my project
-10. `M-j` fuzzy back to first project
+10. `M-j` fuzzy back to the first project
-11. `M-b` back to second project
+11. `M-b` back to the second project

 ---

-Please let me know your thoughts [@waylonwalker](https://twitter.com/_WaylonWalker), this one took me a bit longer to put together with all of the animated gif's, but I think it helps visually show how I navigate tmux everyday.
+Please let me know your thoughts.
+[@waylonwalker](https://twitter.com/_WaylonWalker), this one took me a bit longer to put together with all of the animated gif's, but I think it helps visually show how I navigate tmux every day.

 ### Please give it a share if you liked it

-If you liked it give share it and tag me on [twitter](https://twitter.com/_WaylonWalker), I don't often ask but this one took a bit more to put together than my normal post.
+If you liked it, give it a share and tag me on [twitter](https://twitter.com/_WaylonWalker).
+I don't often ask but this article took a bit more to put together than my normal post.